 Growing up, we have school, sports teams, and extracurriculars to fill our social calendars.
 But as we get older, opportunities to meet new people may seem few and far between.
-Friends settle into marriages and have children; work life gets busy; maybe you moved to a new city recently or are simply introverted.
-All of these things may leave us wondering, Can I really make a new friend?
+Friends settle into marriages and have children; work life gets busy; maybe you moved to a new city recently or are simply an introvert.
+All of these things may leave us wondering, Can I really make new friends as an adult?

 We've all been there—but the truth is, it is totally possible to make new friends, no matter how old you are.
 Here's advice on how to make friends as an adult, from three relationship experts: